 Anglican Aid is the relief and aid agency of the Sydney Anglican Church.
 We work with likeminded, on-the-ground partners to let God’s grace flow to vulnerable people around the world and in Sydney.
 Our Overseas Development projects seek to express the love and compassion of Christ through working towards the relief of poverty and suffering.
 In addition to this, our non tax-deductible Overseas Ministry projects support theological training and development of men and women in the majority world.
-Lastly, we partner with Sydney Anglican churches through our Community Care projects to support existing ministries that are reaching out to marginalised people in our city.
+We partner with Sydney Anglican churches through our Community Care Program to support activities that are reaching out to marginalised people in our city.
 You can download a copy of The Archbishop of Sydney’s Overseas Aid and Relief Fund rules here.

 Grace on the ground